-In September 2020 the company DB Operational Base Limited was incorporated to cover all contracts and maintenance operations related to the Dogger Bank projects through it's operations base.
-The company was incorporated to be equally owned and shared by Dogger Bank A and B. In December 2021 Dogger Bank C achieved Financial Close, since then the ownership has been updated to be equally owned and shared by Dogger Bank A, Dogger Bank B and Dogger Bank C. The operations base construction started in the last quarter of 2021, expected to be completed in the last quarter of 2022.
+In September 2020 the company DB Operational Base Limited was incorporated to cover all contracts and maintenance operations related to the Dogger Bank projects through its operations base.
+The company was incorporated to be equally owned and shared by Dogger Bank A and B. Following Dogger Bank C achieving Financial Close in December 2021 the ownership has been updated to be equally owned and shared by Dogger Bank A, Dogger Bank B and Dogger Bank C. The operations base construction started in the last quarter of 2021, expected to be completed in the last quarter of 2022.